mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ## Next Steps

-Those are the basics of the C# Programing .
+Those are the basics of C# Programming.
 Next, learn [RhinoCommon Geometry in Grasshopper](/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/).

-This is the part 2 of the [Essential C# Scripting for Grasshopper guide](/guides/grasshopper/csharp-essentials/).
+This is part 2 of the [Essential C# Scripting for Grasshopper guide](/guides/grasshopper/csharp-essentials/).